kubevirt/user-guide/docs/network/interfaces_and_networks.md

 virtual machines and hides them behind NAT.
 All the traffic exiting virtual machines is "source NAT'ed" using pod IP addresses; thus, cluster workloads should use the pod's IP address to contact the VM over this interface.
-This IP address is reported in the VMI's `spec.status.interface`.
+This IP address is reported in the VMI's `status.interfaces`.
 A guest operating system should be configured to use DHCP to acquire IPv4 addresses.

 To allow the VM to live-migrate or hard restart (both cause the VM to run on a